JPry/choir-guides/_drafts/TEMPLATE.md

 # List of after-entrance Troparia for Divine Liturgy
 post_entrance:
     -
+# The Kontakion of the day.
+kontakion: false

 # When the Troparion of Ascension should NOT be sung, uncomment this line:
 #ascension: false